Customer-churn

 B2B businesses, especially in niche markets, face relatively lower competition as compared to B2Cs.
 Since most B2B services solve a particular long-term challenge for a business, the user’s requirements don’t change frequently.
 A B2B consumer usually looks for an alternative if the solution is too expensive for them or the customer service provided doesn’t match their expectations.

 Along with these voluntary reasons to look for a change, there are a few involuntary causes of churn.
 In the case of involuntary churn, the subscription or recurring payment fails due to an error in a financial process.
 This could be due to insufficient funds, payment gateway failure, or missing the pay date.
-Unlike voluntary reasons, the churn may be temporary and the situation has a quick fix in involuntary churn.
+Unlike voluntary reasons, the churn may be temporary, and the situation has a quick fix in involuntary churn.

 As a salesperson or a sales manager, it is important to understand the industry and churn rates across the industry.
 It helps you predict churn and plan your forecasts accordingly.